pulsarventures/aimusings/_posts/2025-05-18-lock-screen-widgets.md

 What have you stopped doing… without even noticing?

+And, yes - I still take Photos and Videos and Apple gave me a special button for it with the iPhone 16

-And no, this is not an Apple rant :)
+And no -  this is not an Apple rant 😀

 #AIMusings
 #AIFirstMindset